How to Start an LLC in Maryland (2025 Guide)

 Step 2: Choose a Registered Agent in Maryland

-After you find the right name for your LLC, you will need to nominate a Maryland resident agent, known more commonly as a resident agent.
-This is a necessary step in your Articles of Organization (i.e., the document used to file and register your LLC with the Department of Assessments and Taxation).
+After you find the right name for your LLC, you will need to nominate a Maryland registered agent, known more commonly as a resident agent.
+This is a requirement for all LLCs in Maryland.

 What is a resident agent?
 A resident agent is an individual or business entity responsible for receiving important tax forms, legal documents, notice of lawsuits, and official government correspondence on behalf of your business.
-You can think of your registered agent as your business’s primary point of contact with the state.
+Think of your registered agent as your business’s primary point of contact with the state.

 Who can be a resident agent?
 Per Maryland law, a resident agent must be a resident of Maryland or a corporation, such as a registered agent service, authorized to transact business in the state of Maryland.
 You can choose to elect an individual within the company (e.g., yourself, etc.) or use a business attorney.